ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Monitor yourself and your stress; how are your reacting?
 (Style under stress)
 - Look at content and conditions, watch for safety problems

-## Chapter 5 - make it safe
+## Chapter 5 - Make it Safe
 - Build up trust and mutual purpose
 - Others perceive you are working toward and common outcome and goals
 - Find a shared goal and you have a good reason and climate to chat
-- At risk?
-2 questions
+- Is the converastion at risk?
+Ask two questions
-    - Do they believe care about their goals
+  - Do they believe I care about their goals
   - Do they trust my motives
 - Goal has to be truly mutual
 - Examine your motives
-- Start with heart
+- Start with heart ❤️
 - Maintain mutual respect
 - 3 things: apologize, contrast, find a mutual purpose
-- Step out of the disxxuin and build safely
+- Step out of the discussion and build safely
 - Contrast: don’t and do; what I didn’t want tot do: clarify real purpose - explain what you didn’t intend then explain what you did intend
 - Contrast is not apologizing

 Four skills (crib)
 - Commit to seek mutual purpose; start with heart - suspend beliefs that our solution is best and only one
-- “It seems like we are both trying to win, I am committed to stay in this conversation until we find a mutual solution”
+- "It seems like we are both trying to win, I am committed to stay in this conversation until we find a mutual solution"
 - Step out of context and find the ultimate goal food wants Summary
 - step out to make it safe